 “But seek first his kingdom and his righteousness, and all these things will be given to you as well.” – Matthew 6:33

 Watch as He shows up in your life.
 Look back at all the various places you have seen in His handy work.
 Praise Him!
 Even in the midst of a storm, look for the breadcrumbs of His hand at work.
 Praise Him!

 “Trust in the Lord with all your heart and lean not on your own understanding.
 In all your ways acknowledge him and he will make straight your paths.” – Proverbs 3:5-6

 Part of making room for Jesus is finding a community that loves and serves him.
 Some may say: “I don’t need a church, I can watch on tv.”
 This is true, but Jesus made us for relationships.

-It is in those relationships we can find support, comfort, and warrior type of faith.
+It is in those relationships we can find support, comfort, and a warrior type of faith.
 These are the people with who you will do life with.
 These are people you will confide in.
-The people stand with you fighting in prayer when a battle is occurring.
+The people stand with you, fighting in prayer when a battle is occurring.
 These people love Jesus and love you.

 Weapons to use against the enemy.